Previously at the Collingham Retired Men’s Forum

 Jane McKeown

 Jane McKeown, the wife of a senior army officer, followed her husband in his many career postings during the 60s, 70s and 80s especially in Germany and other areas of Europe that had been occupied by the Nazis .
-With active curiosity she took this opportunity to observe, empathise and understand the many traumas and dilemmas that had afflicted the civilian population in the towns and regions where she had lived.
+With active curiosity she took this opportunity to observe, empathise with, and understand the many traumas and dilemmas that had afflicted the civilian population in the towns and regions where she had lived.
 Her talk included many moving examples of people she had met and the stories that they told her citing, for example, their helplessness in being able to prevent the evils of the society they lived in and the ways that they used to remember those who had been lost.
 Jane’s enduring hope is that education can enable new generations not to forget what catastrophes can occur when dictators reign and good people find they are helpless to intervene.

 Talk given on 26th March 2026